RavinaRikame07/Devopsnotes/Linux/linux.md

 5.Flavour of linux
 •  Ubuntu

 •	Base: Debian

 •	Target Users: Beginners, general users

 •	Key Features: User-friendly, strong community support, regular updates

 •  Fedora

 •	Base: Red Hat

 •	Target Users: Developers, cutting-edge users

 •	Key Features: Latest software, upstream development, strong focus on innovation

 •  CentOS

 •	Base: Red Hat Enterprise Linux (RHEL)

 •	Target Users: Servers, enterprise users

 •	Key Features: Stability, long-term support, community-driven

 •  Debian

 •	Base: Independent

 •	Target Users: Advanced users, servers

 •	Key Features: Stability, extensive software repositories, strong community

 •  Kali Linux

 •	Base: Debian

 •	Target Users: Security professionals, ethical hackers

 •	Key Features: Pre-installed security tools, penetration testing, forensics

-6. role of linux in devops
-The Role of Linux in DevOps
+6. The Role of Linux in DevOps.

 Linux speaks out a large role in DevOps (Development and Operations) ideology which aims to mend the gaps of the software developers and IT administrators.
 Here are some key points about the role of Linux in DevOps:Here are some key points about the role of Linux in DevOps:

 •	Containerization: The bottom-line for containerize solutions like Docker and Kubernetes which are the most used in DevOps for the application packaging, deployment, and management lies in the fact that there are based on Linux.